Proper actions on finite products of quasi-trees: Introduction

 In view of the lattice example in $Sp(n,1)$, by Theorem \ref{thm1}, having a proper action on a finite product of quasi-trees that gives a quasi-isometric embedding of a group is not enough to expect a proper isometric group action on the Hilbert space.
 It is unknown if mapping class groups have either property (T) or the Haargerup property.

 Property (QT) is a strong form of finiteness of asymptotic dimension.
 It was proved by Gromov \cite{gromov-asymptotic} that hyperbolic groups have finite asymptotic dimension, and by the authors in \cite{bbf} that mapping class groups do as well.
 See also \cite{bhs} for a quadratic bound.
+Also, it was known that a hyperbolic group admits a quasi-isometric embedding into the product of $n+1$ binary trees, where $n$ is the topological dimension of the boundary at infinity of the group, \cite{BDS}.

 Finally, we remark that higher rank lattices do not have (QT) even though they have finite asymptotic dimension: by \cite{derham} an isometric action on a finite product of quasi-trees preserves the deRham decomposition, and by Haettel \cite{haettel} higher rank lattices do not have non-elementary actions on quasi-trees.